Sonia2016/DataVisualizationProject3/README.md

 ### Sixth Meeting - December 5th
 We implement the parallel cordianate, scatter plot, and pie chart for visualization of the current data that we have.

-- [X] Linking between scatter plot and parallel cordinate, change the data of scatter plot, and number of females and males in each study
+- [X] Linking between scatter plot and parallel cordinate, change the data of scatter plot, and number of females and males in each study - Sonia

-We talked and prepared the first draft of our visualization and made decision to work on which data/categories/studies.

-- [X] Finalize the data in webservice - Jeff
-- [X] Working on parallel cordinate for each study - Maede
-- [X] Working with gene detail/ location of the gene/ statistics of the special gene on four studies- Sonia

 ###### Some of our Action List
 - Sonia